sejalofficial8-wq/PYTHON-NOTES/README.md

 Data types play a very important role.
 If the data types are defined clearly half of the problems get cleared.
 Data can be of many types. data_data, data and python goes hand in hand.
-There are various types of topics or categories that are there in python.
-Like operators, data types, conditional statements, loop, patterns.
+There are various types of topics or categories that are there in python Like operators, data types, conditional statements, loop, patterns